exbraiin/Rust-Img-Size/README.md

 # Rust Img Size

-This is my first connection with rust, an reimplementation of a previous lib I wrote in dart.
+This is my first rust experience and a reimplementation of a previous lib I wrote in dart.

 - `get_img_size(bytes: &[u8]) -> (u32, u32)`
     - Returns the image size based on given byte array.